-To calculate how much data rate your required specs would generate I recommend using this calculator.
+It would be best if you used this calculator to calculate how much data rate your required specs would generate this calculator.

 HDMI Ports Support by Gaming Devices

-Gaming devices such as gaming consoles and PCs are basically output devices.
+Gaming devices such as gaming consoles and PCs are output devices.

-In order to get the best quality results, you need to make sure that both the output devices, or the source, as well as the input devices, or the display, use the same HDMI port version.
+To get the best quality results, you must ensure that both the output devices, the source, the input devices, and the display use the same HDMI port version.

 What HDMI Port Does a Gaming Graphics Card Use?

-The latest dedicated graphics card easily support the newer HDMI 2.1 version.
+The latest dedicated graphics card easily supports the newer HDMI 2.1 version.

-Take for the instance the following respectable mid range ASUS RTX 3060 graphics card.
+Please take, for instance, the following respectable mid-range ASUS RTX 3060 graphics card.

-You can see that it offers 2 x HDMI 2.1 ports and hence it can support display devices with higher than 4K resolution and a refresh rate that is much higher than 60Hz.
+It offers 2 x HDMI 2.1 ports and can support display devices with higher than 4K resolution and a refresh rate much higher than 60Hz.

-In fact, you can also see in the specs excerpt above, that the max resolution this graphics card supports is 7680 x 4320, which is much higher than UHD/4K resolution.
+You can also see in the specs excerpt above that the max resolution this graphics card supports is 7680 x 4320, which is much higher than UHD/4K resolution.

 What HDMI Port Does PS5 Use?

-The latest gen consoles such as Sony PS5 also uses HDMI 2.1.
+The latest gen consoles, such as Sony PS5, also use HDMI 2.1.

-As such, it can support 4K resolution at 120Hz refresh rate or 8K @ 60 Hz.
+It can support 4K resolution at a 120Hz refresh rate or [email protected]